beltex/SMCKit/README.md

 SMCKit
 ======

-A System Management Controller (SMC) user-space client library in pure Swift for Intel based Macs.
-The library works by talking to the AppleSMC.kext (kernel extension), the closed source driver for the SMC.
+An OS X System Management Controller (SMC) library & command line tool in Swift for Intel based Macs.
+The library works by talking to the AppleSMC.kext (kernel extension), the private driver for the SMC.
 Read temperature sensors, get and set fan speed (RPM), and more.

 - For a C based version, see [libsmc](https://github.com/beltex/libsmc)
 - For an example usage of this library, see